woctezuma/finetune-detr/README.md

 ## Metrics

-Typical metrics to monitor are shown in [this notebook][metrics-notebook].
+Typical metrics to monitor, partially shown in [this notebook][metrics-notebook], include:
-These include:
+-   the Average Precision (AP), which is [the primary challenge metric](https://cocodataset.org/#detection-eval) for the COCO dataset,
--   losses (total loss, classification loss, l1 bbox distance loss, GIoU loss,
+-   losses (total loss, classification loss, l1 bbox distance loss, GIoU loss),
--   errors (cardinality error, class error),
+-   errors (cardinality error, class error).
--   the Average Precision (AP), which is [the primary challenge metric](https://cocodataset.org/#detection-eval) for the COCO dataset.

 As mentioned in [the paper](https://arxiv.org/abs/2005.12872), there are 3 components to the matching cost and to the total loss:
 -   classification loss,